fbpx

 • Personalized insights related to the state of your metabolism (e.g., metabolic flexibility).

-Frankly, I didn’t dig into any of that information until I started writing this review.
-That’s because I already know everything I need to know about nutrition.
-Plus, I never count my macros and I know what foods I can and can’t eat given my dietary framework.
+Frankly, I didn’t dig into any of that information until I started writing this review, because I already have a firm understanding of nutrition science.
+Plus, I never count my macros, and I know what foods I can and can’t eat given my dietary framework.

-But if you’re just at the beginning of your healthy eating journey, the Lumen app provides a wealth of information that I think you should definitely explore.
+But if you’re just at the beginning of your healthy eating journey, the Lumen app provides a wealth of information that I think is worth exploring.

-Additionally, Lumen recently introduced an Apple Watch version of its app, which provides a limited set of insights at a glance.
+Additionally, Lumen offers an Apple Watch version of its app, which provides a limited set of functionality (such as a carb logger) and at-a-glance insights.

 Lumen Apple Watch app